mikelawrence/RPi-Hat-Thermocouple/README.md

 date
 Fri Mar 10 16:52:48 CST 2017
 ```
-If the time is not correct connect the Raspberry Pi to a network via Ethernet or WiFi and allow it synchronize with Internet time servers.
-Or set the time manually.
+If the time is not correct connect the Raspberry Pi to a network via Ethernet or WiFi and allow it synchronize with Internet time servers or set the time manually.
 Once the time is correct issue this command `sudo hwclock -w`.
 This will set the RTC time to current system time.
 The next time the Raspberry Pi is booted it will get it's time from the RTC.

 ### Using the DS18S20 1-Wire Thermometer
 [Here](https://github.com/timofurrer/w1thermsensor) is a nice 1-Wire python library that also supports command line reading of the temperature.
 This library is most likely installed but if not install it with `sudo apt-get install python3-w1thermsensor`.